mgrebenets/boost-xcode5-iosx/README.md

 Use `boost.sh` to build boost framework.
 Run `boost.sh -h` to get help message.

-Modify `BOOST_LIBS` with list of libraries that you need.
+Set `BOOST_LIBS` environment variable with list of libraries that you need.
+By default the script will build `serialization`, `thread`, `system` and `locale` for demo project.

 Examples:

     # clean build version 1.53.0 for ios and osx with c++11
+    # libraries: thread, system and locale
-    ./boost.sh clean --with-c++11 -v 1.53.0
+    BOOST_LIBS="thread system locale" ./boost.sh clean --with-c++11 -v 1.53.0

     # build version 1.54.0 for ios and osx without c++11, no clean
+    # libraries: system only
-    ./boost.sh --version 1.54.0
+    BOOST_LIBS="system" ./boost.sh --version 1.54.0

 ## Troubleshooting
 ### Undefined symbols link error